SihoChoii/ProjectPalsyWebsite/content/Research/Research.md

 - Research
 ---

-## The Overlooked Impact of Cerebral Palsy in Society: Exploring the Potential of Motion-Based Games as a Therapeutic Intervention.
+# The Overlooked Impact of Cerebral Palsy in Society: Exploring the Potential of Motion-Based Games as a Therapeutic Intervention.

 **Abstract: Cerebral Palsy (CP) is a group of disorders that affect an individuals’ motor skills, muscle coordination, and movement overall.
 Despite being a very prevalent disability, Cerebral Palsy is often overlooked, leading to less resources for those affected, especially for children.
 This project aims to explore the potential of motion based games as a form of therapy for children with CP, as well as develop a stimulating motion based game that targets muscles in the hands, specifically increasing the motor skills and hand-eye coordination for youth affected by CP.
-By examining existing scientific works, this research portion of the project will aim to identify benefits in exergaming, as well as discuss the importance of giving aid to those affected by CP.
+By examining existing scientific works, this research portion of the project will aim to identify benefits in exergaming, as well as discuss the importance of giving aid to those affected by CP.**

-### 1. Introduction
+## Introduction

-#### 1. Background and Significance
+### 1 Background and Significance
 Cerebral Palsy (CP) is a disorder that is directly linked to motor control.
 For individuals, this can mean having little hand-eye-coordination or poor posture.
 CP has an incidence rate of 1 in 300, being the most common neuromotor disability, and affecting many hundreds of thousands nationally.

 Cerebral Palsy has long affected humans dating far back to ancient civilizations.
 However, it has not been until recently in the 18th and 19th centuries that studies have been done on cerebral palsy, and the term Cerebral Palsy itself was not coined until the 20th century.
 The National Library of Health cites that “Osler, Sach, and Peterson, Sigmund Frued, Mac Keith and Polani” were key contributors in the studies of CP, eventually leading to the term being defined in 2006.
 Along with this, only in recent years have MRI been developed powerful enough to scan and diagnose CP by viewing parts of the brain.
 With Cerebral Palsy being diagnosed early through MRIs just recently, new physical therapies have also been developed through different neuroscience studies allowing for early therapy and rehabilitation for patients suffering from CP.